Ruixi-rebirth/i3-dotfiles/README.md

 ### how to use my dotfiles?

-😀I use [chezmoi](https://github.com/twpayne/chezmoi) to manager my dotfiles! （Provided you have to download it）。Please use the following command to use my dotfiles
+😀I use [chezmoi](https://github.com/twpayne/chezmoi) to manager my dotfiles! （Provided you have to download it）。Please use the following command to use my dotfiles.(**Please back up your files before overwriting**)
 ```bash
 $ chezmoi init --apply https://github.com/Ruixi-rebirth/i3-dotfiles.git
 ```